AaronAcerboni/planet.js/README.md

 Versatility is a philosophy planet.js wants to abide by.
 This means various ways of getting hold of data, various ways of manipulating it and various ways of outputting it.

-##Development##

-Current development aim:

-* Still to be decided.
-Consider looking at the TODO list.

 ##API Docs##

 [Planet.js API Documentation](http://aaronacerboni.github.com/planet.js/docs/)

 ##Getting started##

-To get up and running take a look at this checklist:
+Currently planet.js just sticks data into a mongodb database but If you'd like to get up and running anyay, take a look at this checklist:

 - **Think about your testing location.** All required statements are written to look for `"/planet.js"`.
 So stick a `planet.js` directory in your root if you want to get up and running quickly.